BadBehavior/BadBehavior_T3D/README.md

 ----------------------------------
 ### Introduction

 The BadBehavior system is an experimental behavior tree implementation and editor for the [Torque3D](https://github.com/GarageGames/Torque3D) game engine.
+BadBehavior was originally developed for an independent game which sadly did not make it to completion.
 BadBehavior is very much a work in progress, but feel free to mess around with it and see what you can make it do.

 ### Features